 - 8.1 Audit Trail Requirements Section 11.2 of the Instrument imposes obligations on dealers and inter-dealer bond brokers to record in electronic form and to report certain items of information with respect to orders and trades.
 Information to be recorded includes any markers required by a regulation services provicer (such as a significant shareholder marker).
-The purpose of the obligations set out in Part 11 is to enable the entity performing the monitoring and surveillance functions to construct an audit trail of order, quotation and transaction data which will enhance its surveillance and examination capabilities. - 8.2 Transmission of Information to a Regulation Services Provider Section 11.3 of the Instrument requires that a dealer and an inter-dealer bond broker provide to the regulation services provider information required by the regulation services provider, within ten business days, in electronic form.
-This requirement is triggered only when the regulation services provider sets requirements to transmit information. - 8.3 Electronic Form Subsection 11.3 of the Instrument requires any information required to be transmitted to the regulation services provider and securities regulatory authority in electronic form.
-Dealers and inter-dealer bond brokers are required to provide information in a form that is accessible to the securities regulatory authorities and the regulation services provider (for example, in SELECTR format).
+The purpose of the obligations set out in Part 11 is to enable the entity performing the monitoring and surveillance functions to construct an audit trail of order, quotation and transaction data which will enhance its surveillance and examination capabilities. - 8.2 Transmission of Information to a Regulation Services Provider Subsection 11.2(5) of the Instrument requires that a dealer and an inter-dealer bond broker provide to the regulation services provider information as required by the regulation services provider, within 10 business days, in electronic form as required by a securities regulatory authority or the regulation services provider.
+This requirement is triggered only when the securities regulatory authority or the regulation services provider sets requirements to transmit information. - 8.3 Electronic Audit Trail Subsection 11.2(6) of the Instrument requires dealers and inter-dealer bond brokers to transmit certain information to a securities regulatory authority or a regulation services provider in electronic form as prescribed by a securities regulatory authority or the regulation services provider.
+The Canadian securities regulatory authorities and the self-regulatory entities are working with the industry to develop standards for these requirements.

-[Amended September 12, 2008]
+[Amended March 1, 2007]